Sunday, June 7, 2026

-Resilience Ethiopia has issued a call to the country’s financial institutions to address the severe financing shortage in the agricultural sector.
+Resilience Ethiopia, a partner of the Ethiopian Seed Partnership (ESP), has issued a call to the country’s financial institutions to address the severe financing shortage in the agricultural sector.
 The organization made this appeal highlighting the significant funding gap that is currently hindering Ethiopia’s food security system.

-Joep van den Broek, General Manager of Resilience Ethiopia, told Capital that while policy frameworks urge banks to allocate at least 10% of their total loan portfolios to agriculture, current industry data shows the sector is receiving less than 5%.
+Joep van den Broek, General Manager of Resilience Ethiopia, told Capital that banks are currently required by a directive to allocate about 5% of their loan portfolio to agriculture, but the banks are failing to achieve this.
+He emphasized that 5% is very low and should instead be 10%..
 He noted that private banks hesitate to lend to agribusinesses because the sector is perceived as “high risk,” rather than basing decisions on actual loan repayment data.
 This information gap prevents Ethiopia’s seed sector from reaching its full potential.

 Agriculture remains the backbone of the Ethiopian economy, contributing significantly to the GDP, providing a livelihood for the majority of the population, and serving as the primary source of foreign exchange.